algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_9.md

 ---

-The last week of the project, we prepared themselves for the oral by doing the slideshow and rehorses together.
-Everyone is ready and motivate for the oral of tomorrow.
-After the oral we will do the post mortem.
+In the last week of the project, we prepared ourselves for the oral presentation by creating a slideshow and rehearsing together.
+Everyone is ready and motivated for the final oral presentation.
+Once the oral is done, we will do the post-mortem.

 ## Accomplishments